 College is challenging and for many students, getting started is the most difficult part of the process.
 At NorthBridge, services begin well before the first college course.
 Upon enrollment at NorthBridge, the staff works with parents and students to develop an individualized plan for success.

-NorthBridge staff guide the students in the college enrollment process to ensure that students have all required materials and follow the necessary procedures to quickly and efficiently enroll.
+NorthBridge staff guide students through the college enrollment process to ensure that students have all required materials and follow the necessary procedures to quickly and efficiently enroll.

 NorthBridge staff assist students as they prepare for and complete college placement tests to determine which courses they will take.
 The NorthBridge team helps familiarize students with sample problems as well as the test format and the overall placement test experience.
 NorthBridge staff also support students in arranging accommodations for placement testing.